Teachable Review – One of the Best Platforms for New Course Creators

 Teachable Review: Payment Options

 The first is to use Teachable Payments (introduced in October 2018), which is available on all payment plans for residents of the United States and Canada.
-When you do this, Teachable walks you through a process to set-up a Stripe Express account (or add an existing account).
-This enables you to accept credit card payments through Stripe and it is also possible to opt to allow PayPal payments.
+When you do this, Teachable Payments walks you through a process to set-up a Stripe Express account (or add an existing account).
+This enables you to accept credit card payments through Stripe payment gateway and it is also possible to opt to allow PayPal payments.

 For users outside of the United States and Canada, Teachable’s legacy Monthly Payments option remains available – though I have to admit the difference between this and Teachable Payments are not very clear to me (or very well documented by Teachable).